113ll3/Ibmclouddocscli/reference/ibmcloud/cli_hardware.md

 {{site.data.keyword.baremetal_long}} are single-tenant physical servers that provide you performance and control with low-level access to the hardware resources.
 Bare metal servers provide the raw horsepower you demand for your processor-intensive and disk I/O-intensive workloads.
 These servers come with the most complete package of standard features and services.

-Use the following commands to manage {{site.data.keyword.cloud}} classic infrastructure Bare-metal hardware servers.
+Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage {{site.data.keyword.cloud_notm}} classic infrastructure Bare-metal hardware servers.
 {: shortdesc}

 ## ibmcloud sl hardware cancel